Oklahoma State Cowgirls basketball: Jim Littell era (2011–2022)

 Jim Littell was thrust into the role of head coach following the tragic death of Budke in 2011, after serving as assistant coach at Oklahoma State since 2005.
 The Cowgirls overcame the tragic death of their head coach to record a winning record in the 2011–12 season and earn a trip to the Women's National Invitation Tournament.
 In the WNIT, Oklahoma State recorded wins over Central Arkansas, Wichita State, Missouri State and Colorado to reach the WNIT Semifinals.
 The Cowgirls would continue their postseason run following a dominant victory over San Diego, punching their ticket to the championship game.
 Oklahoma State would go on to win the 2012 WNIT Championship over James Madison, 75–68.
 The 2012 WNIT title was the first postseason title in Cowgirl basketball history.
 Oklahoma State would ride the momentum into four straight appearances in the NCAA tournament, including the third Sweet Sixteen appearance in program history during the 2013–14 season.
 Littell would lead the Cowgirls to additional NCAA tournament appearances in the 2017–18 and 2020–21 seasons, but would struggle to maintain consistency or make deep postseason runs.
 In 2022, Littell agreed to part ways with Oklahoma State after 11 years as head coach.

 Jacie Hoyt era (2022–present)

 Jacie Hoyt was hired as head coach in 2022, previously coaching at Kansas City.
 Hoyt led Oklahoma State to the NCAA tournament in her first season as coach, where the Cowgirls fell by a point to Miami (FL) in a heartbreaking loss.
 After a disappointing 2023–24 season, Oklahoma State recorded 14 conference wins in 2024–25, setting a program record.
 Despite a first round exit in the NCAA tournament, the Cowgirls finished the year ranked for the first time in over a decade.
+In 2025–26, Hoyt led Oklahoma State to the first NCAA tournament win under her leadership, guiding the Cowgirls to an 82–68 victory over Princeton in the First Round.